“I’ve gone to meetups and networking events that at times felt more like a frat party than a gathering of like-minded techies.”

 4. “Show, don’t tell”

-We don’t yet have pay equality in the tech industry, at least partly due to the fact women are less likely to negotiate for higher salaries or push for bonuses.
+The tech industry doesn’t yet have pay equality.
+This could be partly because women are less likely to negotiate for higher salaries or push for bonuses.

-Although it’s too big a leap for many companies (and there are, of course, arguments for and against!), publishing annual reports highlighting the gender gap and data around pay / bonuses will demonstrate to women that you care about the issue and are prepared to do something about it.
+There are arguments for and against publishing employees’ pay and bonuses.
+So if total pay transparency is too big a leap, publishing annual reports highlighting what you’re doing to combat the gender pay gap will demonstrate to women that you care about the issue and are prepared to do something about it.

 If your startup makes a real effort to ensure equal pay, then shout it from the rooftops!
-Mention it in your diversity statement, publish the results and discuss it in interviews.
+You could mention it in your diversity statement, publish the results and discuss it in interviews.